Thanks for your interest in Mindful Healthy Life and its origins!

-Find her on Twitter @mindfulhealthy and @crunchychewy and on Instagram at @mindfulhealthy.
-She is also on LinkedIn.
-Learn about her writing, appearances and holistic business consulting services at JessicaClaireHaney.com.
+Find her on Twitter @mindfulhealthy and @crunchychewy and on Instagram at @mindfulhealthy and @jessicaclairehaney and on LinkedIn.
+Learn about her writing, appearances and consulting and tutoring services at JessicaClaireHaney.com.

 Jessica is the founder of the Arlington/Alexandria chapter of Holistic Moms Network, which she co-led for many years.
 See its 9-year recap article.
 She has been active at her children’s school, assisting with Outdoor Classroom efforts and serving as the chair of the school Wellness Committee.
 Jessica has appeared on Good Morning Washington talking about healthy homes, as a cast member of Listen to Your Mother, and as a featured reader at local literary events.
 For more information, see her appearances page.

 Jessica has also led wider school district initiatives, including organizing the 2015 Growing Green Schools event and the 2017 Clean Air Awareness Month event and 2018 Clean Air Community Forum.
-She currently serves as the co-chair of the Environmental Health & Asthma Subcommittee of the School Health Advisory Board.
+She currently serves as the co-chair of the Environmental Health & Asthma Subcommittee of her district’s School Health Advisory Board.

 Listen to Jessica’s interview with Sister Jenna on the America Meditating radio show.

 Okay, I’ll switch to first person.
-Here is my favorite photo of me, taken by my son in our kitchen.
+Here is my favorite photo of me, taken by my older child in our kitchen.
 Where else?
 It’s

 where I spend the bulk of my time.